ohpxho/md-vault/source/others/os.md

 # OS Notes - Aug 24, 2025

-## What is Non-preemptive scheduling?
+## What is Non-preemptive sjheduling?

 - An approach in CPU scheduling
 - One process has the hold of the CPU, and cannot be interrupted until it voluntarily release the control